Technical Assistance and Resources for States

 Key Considerations from Past DOE-Funded Projects

 Learn about key considerations from past U.S. Department of Energy (DOE)-funded projects on curbside EV charging, EV car share, EV charging for multifamily housing, and EV mobility hubs.
-These lessons learned include best practices for engaging stakeholders, strategies for improving the equitable distribution of project benefits, site selection factors, and permitting/policy elements that could impact the project.
+These lessons learned include best practices for engaging stakeholders, site selection factors, and permitting/policy elements that could impact the project.

 - Curbside EV Charging: To expand EV adoption, it is necessary to find and demonstrate solutions that enable people without home charging to charge their vehicle.
 Curbside charging, including chargers attached to streetlights or other poles, seeks to fill this gap by increasing the locations where consumers can charge their vehicles.

-- EV Car Share: Car shares are short-term rentals that enable access to a vehicle for those without their own without the high cost of ownership.
-Establishing EV car shares reduces emissions and creates awareness of EV benefits in more communities.
+- EV Car Share: Car shares are short-term rentals that enable vehicle access for those without their own.
+Establishing EV car shares reduces pollution and creates awareness of EV benefits in more communities.
 Car shares can also be used for gig drivers who use EVs for ride hailing, food and meal delivery, and similar services.

 - EV Mobility Hubs: EV mobility hubs allow for charging multiple vehicles and other electrified transport modes such as electric buses or e-bikes.
 Funded projects developed strong local and regional partnerships to support increased use of EVs.
 Strong partnerships can efficiently cut through regulatory and market barriers to technology introduction.